HenryEarl/HenryEarl.github.io/docs/HowToDocs/tools.md

 ## Data Exfiltration
 ### Egress-Assess
 In order to fulfill the data exfiltration service of an assessment, a tool called Egress-Assess is used.
 On the designated Egress-Assess server (the external Egress-Assess Kali machine) navigate to ~/Tools/Egress-Assess and run ‘Egress-Assess.py --server <protocol>’ (for ftp and smtp protocols, specify a --username and --password that the client can use to connect and be sure to indicate those on the client as well).

+Once your server is set up, use the Egress-Assess client (the internal Egress-Assess Kali machine) and navigate to the ~/Tools/Egress-Assess directory.
+Run the following command: ‘./Egress-Assess.py --client <protocol> --ip <server ip address> --datatype ssn –data-size 15’.

+Repeat this process for each of the protocols (http, https, ftp, icmp, smb, dns, smtp) and use the server output to determine if the data exfiltration was blocked or not.
+Use a smaller data size for DNS and ICMP protocols since they utilize a lot of packets.
+Include the results in your report.